georgemastro/VolumeControlOverlayToggle/README.md

-# VolumeControlOverlayToggle
+# MacOS Volume Control Overlay Toggle

 Buy Me a Coffee: [buymeacoffee.com/georgemastro](https://buymeacoffee.com/georgemastro)

+Have you ever watched a cool movie on a Mac and you were distracted by the Volume Overlay every time you change the volume because your kid is sleeping and you do it all the time?

-A simple macOS menu bar application that allows you to quickly toggle the visibility of the system volume control overlay in the menu bar.
+Well, this is a simple MacOS menu bar application that allows you to quickly toggle the visibility of the system volume control overlay in the menu bar.

 ## Features

 - Toggle the volume overlay with a single click
 - Menu bar icon indicates current state (filled when overlay is visible)
-- Global keyboard shortcut (⌘⌥⇧O) for quick toggling
+- Global keyboard shortcut (⌘⌥⇧ + O) for quick toggling
 - Minimal and unobtrusive interface

 ## Requirements